matrix-org/matrix-spec-proposals/proposals/4174-webpush-pushkind.md

 `pushkey` could be a random ID, and we can add `p256dh` in the `PusherData`.
 But it would require client to store it, while the public key already identify that pusher.
 And, client already use the PusherData that way.

+`vapid` parameter could be made optional considering it is officially not a requirement, however it seems existing big players push servers need it anyway to be able to subscribe, so it was decided to make it mandatory to avoid issues with those.

 ## Security considerations